Almonds – a high fat food that’s good for your health

 Although we think of the almond as a nut, it is technically the seed of the fruit of the almond tree – rather like the peach or apricot pip.
 While almond trees can be found in Asia, Europe, North America and Africa, virtually all commercial trees are grown in California.

-But don’t think that because of the presence of fats that snacking on almonds is going to make you put on weight (except if you eat a lot of sugared almonds of course!)
-Quite the opposite as these are monounsaturated fats “good fats”.
+This is the same type of health promoting fats as are found in olive oil.
+But don’t think that because of the presence of fats that snacking on almonds is going to make you put on weight (except if you eat a lot of sugared almonds of course!).

-There are so many benefits to eating almonds and these include::
+There are so many benefits to eating almonds

 • Reduced risk of heart disease.